-State Description INIT Head node is initializing FENCING Head node is trying to determine whether it should try to become active ACTIVE Head node is in active mode PASSIVE Head node is in passive mode BECOMEACTIVE Head node is in the process of becoming ac- tive BECOMEPASSIVE Head node is in the process of becoming pas- sive UNABLETOBECOMEACTIVE Head node tried to become active but failed ERROR Head node is in error state due to unknown problem state.
+State Description INIT Head node is initializing FENCING Head node is trying to determine whether it should try to become active ACTIVE Head node is in active mode PASSIVE Head node is in passive mode BECOMEACTIVE Head node is in the process of becoming active BECOMEPASSIVE Head node is in the process of becoming passive UNABLETOBECOMEACTIVE Head node tried to become active but failed ERROR Head node is in error state due to unknown problem

+Especially when developing custom mount and unmount scripts, it is quite possible for a head node to go into the UNABLETOBECOMEACTIVE state.
 This generally means that the mount and/or unmount script are not working properly or are returning incorrect exit codes.
 To debug these situations, it is helpful to examine the output in /var/log/cmdaemon.
 The "cmha makeactive" shell command can be used to instruct a head node to become active again.